Diversity, Equity & Inclusion

 Creating and maintaining a diverse and inclusive workplace has some serious benefits — from supporting a positive employee experience to growing your company’s performance.

-And though financial benefits and the bottom line shouldn’t be the only reason a company focuses on integrated diversity and inclusion into their workplace culture, it may be one compelling reason why.
+And though financial benefits and the bottom line shouldn’t be the only reason a company focuses on integrated diversity, equity and inclusion into their workplace culture, it may be one compelling reason why.

 And when it comes to innovation, diverse teams can offer companies more opportunities for growth.
-A2017 studyfound that the opportunities for innovation become much higher when women occupy a significant share of management positions — "innovation revenues start to kick in when more than 20% of managers at a company are female.”
-So, a company may have a gender-diverse workforce, but if their management team isn’t inclusive of gender, they may still miss out on significant opportunities for growth and innovation.
+A 2017 BCG study found that the opportunities for innovation become much higher when women occupy a significant share of management positions — “innovation revenues start to kick in when more than 20% of managers at a company are female.”
+So, a company may have a gender diverse workforce, but if their management team isn’t inclusive of gender, they may still miss out on significant opportunities for growth and innovation.

-It can be a cycle — companies that promote diversity and inclusion and provide necessary support are more likely to recruit and retain diverse employees.
+It’s important to not only hire diverse candidates to improve the inclusiveness of your organization, but also to provide equitable opportunities for employees to develop.
+It can be a cycle — companies that promote diversity, equity and inclusion and provide necessary support are more likely to recruit and retain diverse employees.

-Part of the success of diversity and inclusion initiatives lies in their communication.
-Let’s review some strategies for communicating diversity and inclusion in the workplace.
+Part of the success of diversity, equity and inclusion initiatives lies in their communication.
+Let’s review some strategies for communicating diversity, equity and inclusion in the workplace.

 When it comes to internal communication about any subject, employees appreciate honesty and transparency — it helps build trust.

-If you fail to be transparent in your employee communication about diversity and inclusion, it may come across to employees as unauthentic or insincere.
-By sharing your diversity and inclusion initiatives, plans and strategies with employees as transparently as possible, you give employees (and stakeholders) opportunities to hold you accountable.
+If you fail to be transparent in your employee communication about diversity, equity and inclusion, it may come across to employees as unauthentic or insincere.
+By sharing your diversity, equity and inclusion initiatives, plans and strategies with employees as transparently as possible, you give employees (and stakeholders) opportunities to hold you accountable.

-Embracing transparency in your internal communications can improve your organization’s diversity and inclusion planning, cultivate a culture of honesty and accountability and ultimately help your company grow.
+Embracing transparency in your internal communications can improve your organization’s diversity, equity and inclusion planning, cultivate a culture of honesty and accountability and ultimately help your company grow.

-You may want to consider adding your diversity and inclusion communication strategy to your company’s overall diversity and inclusion strategy.
+You may want to consider adding your diversity, equity and inclusion communication strategy to your company’s overall diversity, equity and inclusion strategy.
 Here’s an overview of how to create your strategy:

-From the moment employees first interact with your company, they should know what initiatives or resources you provide to support diversity and inclusion, and how your company prioritizes supporting a diverse and inclusive workplace.
+From the moment employees first interact with your company, they should know what initiatives or resources you provide to support diversity, equity and inclusion, and how your company prioritizes supporting a diverse, equitable and inclusive workplace.

-Communication and promotion of diversity and inclusion resources is as important as communicating your health care benefits, retirement plan or wellness resources.
+Communication and promotion of diversity, equity and inclusion resources is as important as communicating your health care benefits, retirement plan or wellness resources.
 You might consider building communication plans and promoting:

-Giving diversity and inclusion the same priority as your other employee benefits and resources will reinforce your commitment and promote a positive employee experience.
+Giving diversity, equity and inclusion the same priority as your other employee benefits and resources will reinforce your commitment and promote a positive employee experience.

 PartnerComm was engaged by a Fortune 500 American technology company to design and create supplemental materials for their annual Employee Resource Group Accelerator Summit.
 This summit aims to incorporate Employee Resource Group activities into professional development activities for the greater company good.
 PartnerComm created a new, fresh look and feel for the summit using the company’s brand standards as a foundation.
 The colorful, clean design incorporated interlocking geometric shapes to build a sense of inclusiveness and togetherness, which helped illustrate the company’s commitment to diversity, equality and inclusion.